sheetdb/slate/source/index.html.md

 # Introduction

 Each spreadsheet document you want to access must be configured in the SheetDB panel as an API.
-After creating the API, you'll receive a unique http address.
+After creating the API, you'll receive a unique https address.
 You can send RESTful requests to read, create, update or delete rows.
-The rest of the documentation explains how each request works and what you will receive in response.
+The rest of the documentation explains how each request works and what can you expect as a response.

 You can choose your preferred programming language in the upper right corner.